-- 4.2.1 Nationally the disruption rate pre Adoption Order is considered to be in the region of 20%.
-There were no disruptions in 2011/12 of children placed by the two councils, meaning that there had only been one disruption in the last 4 years.
-This low figure reflects the care given to the matching process between children and adoptive families, the resilience and commitment of adoptive parents and the support given to them and the children in the critical early months of placements. - 4.2.2 During 2011/12 the service provided advice in the cases of three children placed by other councils, but living in this area, whose adoptions had disrupted post Adoption order.
+4.2.1 Nationally the disruption rate pre Adoption Order is considered to be in the region of 20%.
+There was one disruption in 2012/13 of children placed by the two councils, meaning that there had only been two disruptions in the last 4 years.
+This low figure reflects the care given to the matching process between children and adoptive families, the resilience and commitment of adoptive parents and the support given to them and the children in the critical early months of placements.